Streamline your due diligence in M&A with Document Intelligence

 Extend value with HighQ

 Law firms can integrate Document Intelligence with HighQ so attorneys can access whatever information they need via one system they may already know.
 For example, HighQ AI Hub will provide a single integration point and an easy-to-use interface.
 Using HighQ iSheets, a lawyer can quickly create data visualizations, workflows, risk evaluations, and more for use in deal negotiations.

 Here’s an example: if a client needs to assess the risk of potentially acquiring a biotech startup, they can use the combined power of HighQ and Document Intelligence to quickly sift through the target’s essentials, including its patents, trademarks, client contracts, employee contracts, and usage agreements.
 Then, they can create a series of easy-to-read charts to break down any red flags found in the document review.

 After creating these charts listing red flags by category — employment contracts, non-compete agreements, ongoing patent litigation, etc. — they can then stratify each “red flag” category by different probabilities: low risk, medium risk, and high risk.
 If the biotech startup turns out to have a large number of red flags indicating weak protection of its intellectual property, that information is vital for a potential buyer to know before going through with the deal.

-Start a new era of document review
+Start a new era of M&A due diligence

 Due diligence, all too often, is a time-consuming effort that weighs down a deal’s progress and wears down attorneys.
-By using Document Intelligence, a law firm can transform its due diligence processes into a refined, value-added service.
+By using Document Intelligence, a law firm can modernize its due diligence processes into a refined, value-added service.